HoiJean/djangoforbeginners-book/manuscript/ch3.md

 {title="Command Line",lang="text"}
 ~~~~~~~~
-(simple) $ git remote add origin git@bitbucket.org:wsvincent/simple-app.git
+(pages) $ git remote add origin git@bitbucket.org:wsvincent/pages-app.git
-(simple) $ git push -u origin master
+(pages) $ git push -u origin master
 ~~~~~~~~

 ## Local vs Production

-Up to this point we've been using Django's own internal web server to power our _simple_ application locally on our computer.
+Up to this point we've been using Django's own internal web server to power our *Pages* application locally on our computer.
 But you can't share a localhost address with someone else.
 To make our site available on the Internet where everyone can see it, we need to deploy our code to an external server that anyone can use to see our site.
 This is called putting our code into _production_.
 Local code lives only on our computer; production code lives on an external server.

-There are many server providers available but we will use [Heroku](https://www.heroku.com/) because it is free for small projects, widely-used, and has a relatively simple deployment process.
+There are many server providers available but we will use [Heroku](https://www.heroku.com/) because it is free for small projects, widely-used, and has a relatively straightforward deployment process.

 ## Heroku